 Lists by countbeefer

-This list does not include the Disney/Pixar films (such as Finding Nemo), nor does it include the many Direct-to-Video sequels (The Lion King II: Simba's Pride, for instance) produced by Disney over the years.
+This list does not include the Disney/Pixar films (such as Finding Nemo or Inside Out), nor does it include the many Direct-to-Video sequels (The Lion King II: Simba's Pride, for instance) produced by Disney over the years.

-I've divided the Disney films into 7 Distinct Eras (although the last era has two parts).
+I've divided the Disney films into 8 Distinct Eras:

 The Early Classics: These are Walt Disney's first 5 films, and are undisputed classics that remain an essential part of the legacy of animation.

-The Obscure Oddities: These 6 films lack the staying power of the more feature quality pictures, and although very entertaining, they are largely forgotten when compared to Disney's earlier and later classics.
+The Package Films: These 6 films feature a combination of shorter animated features that lack the staying power of the more feature quality pictures, and although very entertaining, they are largely forgotten when compared to Disney's earlier and later classics.

 The Golden Age Classics: These 5 films bring Disney back to center stage, ending with Sleeping Beauty, a distinct stylized masterpiece.

-The Transition Era: Some might call these 3 films part of the Golden Age, but they have a distinct look that sets them apart.
+The Transition Era: Some might call these 3 films part of the Golden Age, but they have a distinct look that sets them apart (due to a lower budget and the new Xerox animation process).
 These films were the last to have Walt Disney's direct impact, with The Jungle Book being the final film in this era.

 Dark Age Disney: Hey, just because it's the Dark Ages, does not mean these 8 films are lacking in quality, they just lack in cultural impact when compared to earlier and later films.
 I happen to love The Black Cauldron and many films in this period, so there!